How Much Does Replacing Kitchen Countertops Cost in 2025?

 • High-end remodel: $4,453 or more

-Kitchen Countertop Materials and Their Costs
+Kitchen Countertop Materials and Their Estimated Costs

 One of the most significant factors that influence the cost to replace kitchen countertops is the choice of material.
-Below is a breakdown of the most popular materials, their price ranges, pros, and cons.

 Laminate